sashkashishka/qwik-containers/readme.md

 * Then we unmount and mount the component again
 * It fetches another set of scripts—those from the client-only bundle—to render the component again

+I noticed how the qwik city router handles navigation to another page: it fetches a q-data.json file.
+That allows qwik to determine the entry file, its dependencies, etc., and renders the components directly on the client.
+So this proves that it's possible to use vite-generated client chunks to render on the client side.

+So after this long introduction, could you please help me figure out:
+* is there a way to reuse the qwik-city router approach to render qwik containers inside the host qwik app?